Monday, December 29, 2025

 Ushuaia city center, called "Fin Del Mundo", that is, the end of the earth.

-A snowclad, cloud wrapped peak directly behind Ushuaia.
-In each photograph I took the cloud formations and lighting was different.
+A snowclad, cloud-wrapped peak directly behind Ushuaia.
+In each photograph I took, the cloud formations and lighting highlights were different.

-Off to one side at Ushuaia was a bay of colorful fishing boats.
+Off to one side at Ushuaia was a bay with many colorful fishing boats.

 A few of the excursion/expedition ships in the foreground and beautiful mountain peaks behind.
 This area is the gateway to Antarctica.

-We went on an excursion (boat, train, bus) to see more of Tierra Del Fuego which extended into Chilean territory.
+We went on a long excursion (boat, train, & bus) to see more of Tierra Del Fuego which extended into Chilean territory.
 Dramatic scenery everywhere.

-How is that for a rugged mountain peak.
-Do you see the Chilean flag in the fore ground?
+How is that for a rugged mountain peak?
+Do you see the blue and white Chilean flag in the foreground?

-The horses here have no owner; herds run wild in this remote area.
+The horses here have no owners; herds run wild in this remote area.

 No comments: